 Daniel Lopez Perez.
 Daniel and Mishka are destination wedding photographers living on Lake Atitlan, Guatemala.
 When I met Daniel and Mishka, I was immediately taken up by how kind they are.
-Their humility and willingness to help make my transition to Antigua Guatemala easy left me in awe.
+Their humility and willingness to help make my transition to Antigua Guatemala easy amazed me.
 They are some of my favorite people.
 Their work and friendship have influenced me greatly.